chexxor/purescript-documentation-discussion/02-Context-or-Narrative/Our-Outcome-Ideas.md

     - Guidelines for writing a good bindings library
         - How should a library author analyze the library to which they want to write bindings?
         - What are common problems such people face and their possible solutions?
-- What are common solutions to build-related problems?
-Where is a centralized resource that can store all of these?
-    - Integrating PureScript to work with JS build tools?
-    - Integrating PureScript with CI (Travis, AppVeyor, etc.)?
-    - Possible "tree-shaking" approaches to PureScript and their tradeoffs?